My Writings

 Requiem for the NCAA

 Introduction The NCAA is a shell of what it used to be.
 Increasingly, the “revenue-generating” sports (namely men’s football and men’s basketball) are forcing the NCAA’s hand in regards to changing long-held beliefs and principles, affecting all NCAA-sponsored competitions and sports.
 As state legislatures and legislators continue to pass bills that hamper the NCAA from effectively enforcing their principle-driven rules, how should the NCAA and professional sports leagues be handling the problem?
+Is this the end of the NCAA?
+Or have rumors of its demise been greatly exaggerated?

 Basketball · College Basketball · College Football · College Sports · Football